This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Definition of Torque”.

 d) Cylindrical Mouthpiece

-Explanation: According to the position, mouthpieces are classified as external mouthpiece and internal mouthpiece.
-If the tube projects inside the tank, it is called as internal mouthpiece or re-entrant or borda’s mouthpiece.
+Explanation: According to the position, mouthpieces are classified as an external mouthpiece and internal mouthpiece.
+If the tube projects inside the tank, it is called an internal mouthpiece or re-entrant or borda’s mouthpiece.

 8. What is the general value for coefficient of contraction?

-Explanation: The ratio of area of jet at vena contracta to the area of orifice is known as coefficient of contraction.
+Explanation: The ratio of the area of a jet at vena contracta to the area of orifice is known as the coefficient of contraction.
 The value of Cc varies from 0.61 to 0.69 for different orifices.
-Generally for sharp edged orifice the value of Cc may be taken as 0.
+Generally, for sharp edged orifice the value of Cc may be taken as 0.
 64.